basiakedz/advice-generator-app_React/README.md

 # Advice generator app 💡

 This is advice generator app using the [Advice Slip API](https://api.adviceslip.com).
-Users can generate a new piece of advice by clicking the dice icon.
+Users can generate a new piece of advice by clicking the dice icon and add quotes to favourite list.

 ### Links